Probabilistic losses

 - from_logits: Whether

-encodes a probability distribution. - ignore_class: Optional integer.
+y_predis expected to be a logits tensor.
+By default, we assume thaty_predencodes a probability distribution. - ignore_class: Optional integer.
 The ID of a class to be ignored during

 loss computation.
 This is useful, for example, in segmentation